garethbrown82/gareths-blog/content/blog/firebase-functions-notes/index.md

 exports.notes = notes.notes;
 ```

-Call your function in the browser again, remember you can find the URI in the firebase emulator logs tab.
+Call your function in the browser again, remember you can find the URL in the firebase emulator logs tab.
 When I call this get request it returns the following json data.
 ```json
 [
   {